top of page

 “How can a Church court decide whether a marriage is valid or not?
 How can anyone undo the ‘I do’?”

-This question hits the bull’s-eye.
+This question hits the bull’s-eye regarding the complexities of Catholic marriage and annulment.
 For marriage is effected by consent, freely and knowingly saying “yes” to all that marriage involves.
 Therefore, in considering a particular marriage, this “yes” is the key issue.
-Its validity may be considered in the context of two basic questions about consent.
+Its validity may be considered in the context of two basic questions about consent, especially when seeking a declaration of nullity.

 First, when they said their vows, did both partners freely accept and clearly understand the lifelong commitment they were making?
 And secondly, at that time, did both partners have the personal capacity to carry out consent, to form a community of life with the chosen partner? “